C.5 VLBA Pipeline

 to run the procedure.

-VLBARUN will then run and produce the requested number of diagnostic plots.
-For details on the plots produced for each level of DOPLOT see EXPLAIN VLBARUN.
-If an e-mail address is specified then a VLBARUN DONE or VLBARUN FAILED message will be sent.
-However, the VLBARUN FAILED message will only be sent if VLBARUN failed because of problems with the inputs, if VLBARUN failed because a task it was running failed this message is not sent.
-It is highly recommended that the user read the explain file for VLBARUN.
+VLBAPIPE and VLBARUN will then run and produce the requested number of diagnostic plots.
+For details on the plots produced for each level of DOPLOT see EXPLAIN VLBAPIPE.
+If an e-mail address is specified then a VLBAPIPE DONE or VLBAPIPE FAILED message will be sent.
+However, the VLBAPIPE FAILED message will only be sent if VLBAPIPE failed because of problems with the inputs, if the pipeline failed because a task it was running failed this message is not sent.
+It is highly recommended that the user read the explain file for VLBAPIPE.

 A similar RUN file named VLBAMPHC is available to calibrate, flag, and image data sets for secondary phase stopping centers when DiFX has been used to correlate multiple centers from a single pointing.
 A pipeline called VLBARFI appeared in 31DEC21.
 It calibrates a data set concentrating on the autocorrelation data on which it performs a statistical analysis.